unnu/hangover/README.md

 Usage
 -----

-Start hangover in the directory from witch you want to track all changes by running
+Start hangover in the directory from which you want to track all changes.

 `hangover start`

-Create a hangover repository in the same directory with
+Create a hangover repository in the same directory.

 `hangover create`

-All changes within this directory and it's subdirectory go into this repository.
+All changes within this directory and it's subdirectories go into this repository.

 Commands